kean/Nuke/Documentation/Guides/Performance Guide.md

-# Draft

-This is a draft of a new Performance Guide for Nuke.
-Items are in a no particular order (for now).

 ### Create `URL`s in a Background

-`URL` initializer is quite expensive (it parses string's components etc) and might take as much time as actual call to `Nuke.loadImage(with:into)`.
-Make sure that you create those `URL`s in a background, for instance when creating objects from JSON.
+`URL` initializer is quite expensive (parses string's components) and might take more time as an actual call to `Nuke.loadImage(with:into)`.
+Make sure that you create those `URL`s in a background.
+Creating objects from JSON would be a good place.

 ### Decompression